ssanj/describe/FEATURES.md

 1. List members of a package.
 2. Find package of a type (http://stackoverflow.com/questions/21428795/scala-reflection-derive-package-name)
 3. reflective find a type that satisfies a relationship within a hierarchy/package (http://stackoverflow.com/questions/18247002/scala-reflection-search)
+4. Given a method name, return the class in which it is defined/overridden